-Coverage levels range from 50 to 75 percent of your average yield.
-For example, an average yield of 4,000 pounds per acre would result in a guarantee of 3,000 pounds per acre at the 75-percent coverage level.
+Coverage levels range from 50 to 75 percent of your approved actual production history (APH) yield.
+For example, an approved yield of 4,000 pounds per acre would result in a guarantee of 3,000 pounds per acre at the 75-percent coverage level.
 Crop insurance premiums are subsidized as shown in the following table.
 For example, if you select the 75-percent coverage level, your premium share would be 45 percent of the premium.